| How I Made Some of My

 in the performance work of the period due to John Cage’s enormous

+influence.
 Film is the medium of duration, but what we call duration is historically

 determined.
 Film spectatorship expectations greatly change in different